Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-5.md

-# UNGRADED Week 5 Assignment - Cross Consensus Messaging (XCM)
+# Week 5 Assignment - Polkadot and XCM

-Due to the proximity to the end of the course, this assignment will be ungraded or graded only based on effort.

-# Exercise 1 - Ink!
-Smart contract

-Write an ink! smart contract.
-Deploy it somewhere we provide?

-# Exercise 2 - Write an EVM precompile

-Write a precompile that makes the features of a FRAME pallet accessible to the EVM
+Major TODO here.
+This is currently just a braindump.
+Open to major revision.

+This week's assignment is a problem set where you must do each of these activities.

-# Exercise 3 - Write a pallet-contracts Chain Extension
+# Exercise 1 - Launch a Parachain

-Write a chain extension that makes the features of a FRAME pallet accessible to the EVM
+Could be one big project where they take their runtime from last week's assignment, port it to a parachain, and register it on a local rococo-like network.

+Upgrade the code to support XCM.
+Do the on-chain runtime upgrades, open the XCM channels, and execute the XCM messages.